JennEYoon/learn-mldl/README.md

  * Started on 7/17/2019 as a Github public repo.
  * August and September 2019, add folders for CS231n, dlai (deep learning .ai), Chollet-DLPy book, Vanderplas machine learning book.
- * February 2020, update dlai folders for more classes.
+ * February-March 2020, update dlai folders for more classes.